-I would like to acknowledge the contributions of my predecessor, Scott Machin, who served as Chair for six years before stepping down in December 2023, after which I took over the role.
-His leadership was instrumental in transforming the organisation into the success it
+I would like to acknowledge the contributions of my predecessor, like to acknowledge the great work of our CEO Nina Shahi, her leader-Scott Machin, who served as Chair ship team, and all the Metro Assist for six years before stepping down in December 2023, after which I Our workforce are highly committook over the role.
+His leadership ted passionate people who believe was instrumental in transforming in what they are doing.
+Our team the organisation into the success it